endojs/Jessie/docs/await-safety/await-safety.md

 # Avoid Nested/Conditional Await

-Our general rule (which will be enforced as part of the Jessie linter) is that `await` must only appear in the top level of any given function.
-It should not appear inside of a conditional or a loop.
+Our general rule (which will be enforced as part of the Jessie linter) is that an `await` may only appear in the top level of a function body.
+It must not appear otherwise inside of control syntax, such as a conditional, loop, or switch.

+(More precisely, the rule is that an `await` or a for-await-of loops must only appear in the top level of a function body, module, or for-await-of loop body.)

 For example, the following function runs `thunk()` (which might or might not be `async`), and wants to ensure that the `meteringDisabled` counter is decremented afterwards.
 The non-recommended approach is: